 At its core, a VPN's job is to encrypt your connection and send it through a secure VPN server.
 Because a VPN adds extra steps between you and the internet, it’s bound to slow down your connection somewhat.
 However, there are tips you can use to reduce the impact, and we’ll even see cases later where a premium service like NordVPN can make your internet faster!

 If your VPN is slowing your internet, here’s what to look out for:

 The distance between you and your VPN server is one of the greatest factors that can decrease your internet speed.
 Choosing a more distant connection location will cause your connection to travel much further to your destination and back, resulting in slower upload and download speeds.

-You can test this out yourself since NordVPN has servers in 59 countries around the world.
-Connect to a server in a country as far away from you as possible, browse the net, and then connect to a server in your own or a neighboring country.
+You can test this out yourself since NordVPN has servers in 60 countries around the world.
+If you're in the UK, for example, you probably auto-connect to your VPN for UK servers most of the time.
+Instead, try connecting to a server in a country as far away from you as possible, browse the net, and then connect to a server in your own or a neighboring country.
 You’ll notice an immediate spike in speed when your chosen server is closer to home.

 Any given server has the capacity to process a certain number of users.
 As that limit is approached, users can experience slow connection speeds or even fail to connect.